Home » Blog » What Is the Downside to Laminate Flooring?

 While laminate floors offer an initial affordability advantage over hardwood or tile options, the need for replacing them more often can greatly increase long-term costs.
 Opting for solid hardwood floors, although requiring higher upfront investment, can prove to be more cost-effective in the long run due to their durability and longevity.

-See also How Long Does Laminate Flooring Last
+See also How to Install Laminate Flooring on Stairs

 Hence, it's essential to weigh the pros and cons of different flooring options based on your preferences, budget, and long-term maintenance considerations to make an informed decision that aligns with your needs and expectations.